What Is Robotics?

 Courses, certifications, and licensing

 Extra courses, certificate programs, and certifications can help increase your knowledge of robotics and boost your market potential.
-If you decide to pursue a career as a robotics engineer, you’ll need to become licensed if you plan to supervise other robotics professionals.
+If you decide to pursue a career as a robotics engineer, you’ll likely want to become licensed, as every state in the US regulates the practice of engineering.
 Licensing usually involves:

 • Getting an engineering degree from an ABET-accredited program